Outsourcing security services is a viable option, but it doesn't always make sense for an organization. What are...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-and worst times to outsource to a managed security service provider?
+the best and worst times to outsource to a managed security service provider?

-Outsourcing security to a managed security service provider (MSSP) is an alternative to managing information security functions internally.
+Outsourcing security services to a managed security service provider (MSSP) is an alternative to managing information security functions internally.
 It is typically opted for when security has become economically challenging to maintain with existing resources.

 There are pros and cons of outsourcing security to third-party service providers.
 Let's look at these a bit closer.

-Pros of outsourced security
+Pros of outsourced security services

 - MSSPs have dedicated employees whose job it is to keep current on vulnerabilities and remediation techniques.